RB Leipzig: Association

 RasenballSport Leipzig e.V is a registered voluntary association.
 Its executive body is the Vorstand, the management board.
 The management board is appointed by the Ehrenrat, the honorary board.
 It is also subordinated to the Aufsichtsrat, the supervisory board.
-The honorary board is elected directly by the club members at the general meeting.
+The honorary board is elected directly by club members at the general meeting.

 Significant organizational changes were made in 2014, following requirements set up by the German Football League (DFL).
 One of the requirements was to change the composition of organizational bodies.
 Both the management board and the honorary board had been composed by either employees or agents of Red Bull.
 This effectively contradicted fundamental principles of the 50+1 rule, as interpreted by the DFL, and which aims to forbid the influence of third parties on the sporting decisions of a club.
-As a part of a compromise with the DFL, the club made a binding declaration to ensure that the management board was to be occupied by a majority of persons independent of Red Bull.
+As a part of a compromise with the DFL, the club made a binding declaration that it said was intended to ensure that the management board would be occupied by a majority of persons independent of Red Bull.

 In addition, a supervisory board was added.
-The honorary board had performed tasks that are normally performed by a separate controlling organizational body.
-These functions were now transferred to a newly created supervisory board that can perform these tasks independently.
+The honorary board had performed tasks normally performed by a separate controlling organizational body.
+These functions were now transferred to a newly created supervisory board, capable of performing these tasks independently.
 The club decided to transfer the former members of the honorary board to the newly created supervisory board.

 The association is responsible for men's junior teams from U8 to U14 and all women's football teams.